John E. Barbuto, Marilyn J. Bugenhagen 10.12806/V8/I2/RF2

 Antecedents of leader-member exchange (LMX) behavior have been studied extensively during the past thirty years.
 Many variables have been analyzed with LMX including relationship among subordinates within work units (e.g., Graen & Schiemann, 1987), role of leader emotional expression (Sherony, 2004), and transformational leadership behaviors (Basu, 1991); however, no research has addressed a direct linkage between a leader’s emotional intelligence and LMX relationships.
-A literature search of research databases including PsychINFO, Academic Source and Business Source Elite yielded only two published articles connecting leader-member exchange loosely with emotional intelligence and emotional expression (Ashkanasy, 2002; Sherony, 2004) along with a handful of
+A literature search of research databases including PsychINFO, Academic Source and Business Source Elite yielded only two published articles connecting leader-member exchange loosely with emotional intelligence and emotional expression (Ashkanasy, 2002; Sherony, 2004) along with a handful of unpublished dissertations.

 The opportunity to tie emotional intelligence (behavior-based) with leader- member exchanges provides great potential for advancing the leadership field.
 With both the emotional intelligence and leader member exchange sub-fields continuing to grow, it is necessary to test the potential correlates between the two constructs.
 Like most leadership theories, the antecedents (or predictors) of LMX are largely untapped and require extensive research.
 This study contributes to the LMX literature by testing emotional intelligence as an antecedent.